Los Angeles metro

 - Sherman Oaks and the San Fernando Valley: established 1960s–1990s asphalt and tile housing in the replacement window.
 Common job: full tear-off plus impact-rated upgrade.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match Los Angeles homeowners
+How we connect Los Angeles homeowners

 Network contractors in the Los Angeles metro carry California state C-39 roofing-contractor licensing, one-million-dollar-or-higher general liability coverage, current workers' comp, and a 4.0+ aggregated review-score floor.
 For wildfire-zone work we additionally verify Chapter 7A install familiarity and Class A assembly experience.
 For tile underlayment lift-and-relay we route to crews with documented tile-specific experience.
 Tile is a different skill from asphalt and the failure modes differ.